LuisSantosColman/miro-deactivate-inactive-users-and-add-service-user/README.md

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/get_miro_org_id_screenshot.png" alt="Install and and get token screenshot" width="903" />

 4.8.
-Find your SCIM token.
+Find your __SCIM token__.
 You will find this token under __Apps and Integrations > Enterprise Integrations__.
 Copy this token and store it in a secure place.
 You will need to add it to the script.

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/SCIM_Token.png" alt="Install and and get token screenshot" width="903" />